National SummerTransportation Institute

 The National Summer Transportation Institute (NSTI) is a fun, interactive two-week program for high school students held at Rose State College.
 The Institute is sponsored by the Oklahoma Department of Transportation and Rose State College, and funded through a grant from the Federal Highway Administration.

-The Institute provides an active, experiential opportunity for interested high school students entering 10th, 11th, and 12th grade to explore transportation careers, along with the complex transportation system upon which we all rely.
+The Institute provides an active, experiential opportunity for interested high school students entering 9th, 10th, 11th, or 12th grade to explore transportation careers, along with the complex transportation system upon which we all rely.
 Throughout the entire Institute, students explore the many modes of transportation (air, water, highway, rail, transit), examine how the system is designed, built and maintained through field trips, interactive labs and activities presented by guest speakers on the subject of transportation.

 During the program you will